 It is important to correctly identify Surgery Mode and Fluid Strategy.
 The selected Surgery Mode and Fluid Strategy influences AFM fluid suggestions.
 Selecting the incorrect Surgery Mode or Fluid Strategy can impact the frequency of AFM suggestions.
 It is also important that fluid administration information (volume and duration) is accurately entered into the system.
-See Assisted Fluid Management Settings on page 291 for more information about Fluid Strategy and Surgery Mode.
-See Managing Fluids with AFM on page 293 for more information about fluid administration.
+See Assisted Fluid Management Settings on page 296 for more information about Fluid Strategy and Surgery Mode.
+See Managing Fluids with the AFM Algorithm on page 299 for more information.